| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 more gas they can bring through," Sears points out, "the

+higher the resolution."
 Needs for achievable base pressure (that is, the minimum pressure

 the turbopump can achieve in the instrument under operating conditions)